Cezari0o/Article-Citation-Model/README.md

 Then open your browser to [http://127.0.0.1:8521/](http://127.0.0.1:8521/) and press Reset, then Run.

+You can also run the model online, via [replit](https://replit.com/@Cezari0o/Article-Citation-Model).

 ## Files

 * ``run.py``: Launches a model visualization server, or the model simulation.